September – a month for new beginnings

 Set yourself goals

 It is so easy to get comfortable in a job.
-Even when you bitch about it to all of your friends and family.
-No longer want to get up in the morning.
-You don’t even get on with your colleagues.
+Don’t bitch about it to all of your friends and family.
+If you no longer want to get up in the morning, you are not feeling challenged, motivated or valued.

 Top Tip: Talk to your line manager about how to progress in your role.
-Say that you are interested in being promoted and what you need to do to get it.
+Say that you are interested in being promoted and ask what you need to do to get it.
 Everyone needs to be responsible for their own career progression.
-If there is none, think about moving on and have a career plan.
-I have often not gone for roles that I have been head-hunted for, staying out of loyalty to the company and masking a fear of the unknown.
+If there is none, think about what you can do make your role more rewarding.
+In my career, I often stayed in roles rather than moving on, staying out of loyalty to the company and masking a fear of the unknown.
 Don’t make this mistake.
 You should always be thinking about making that next move.

 Detox your wardrobe